Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Also see: Best Time to visit Costa Rica

-The end of April to November is the rainy season, with the most rain in October.
-However, don’t let this affect your choice as it never rains for long (only a few short rain showers each day).
+The period from late April to November is the rainy season, with the most rain in October.
+However, don’t let this affect your choice, as it never rains for long (only a few short rain showers each day).
 The rain also makes nature incredibly luscious!
 In addition, this period is much cheaper; you could even save a third of your total budget by traveling during this time.

 Do I Need a Visa for 3 Weeks in Costa Rica?